Non-Markovian quantum trajectory unravellings of entanglement: Introduction

 Many important realizations in quantum information, such as quantum computing, quantum communication and quantum cryptography, rely on the control and generation of entanglement \cite{qucomp}.
-However, the true question arises in how to measure the entanglement of a quantum system in order to effectively use that information in application.
-For a quantum open system described by a reduced density matrix, most definitions of entanglement pertain to a property of an ensemble, such as entanglement of formation \cite{qucomm}, $E(\rho)$, and concurrence \cite{Wootters}, $C(\rho)$, however for possible applications in quantum information processing, the preparation of and measurement on a mixed entangled state would be quite cumbersome.
-A more approachable method would be to take advantage of the statistical nature of the quantum system and average over many realizations of a single system in order to infer information about the entanglement of the ensemble.
-Recently, entanglement unravellings in the Markov regime have been proposed \cite{ET1,ET2,ET3}.
-For a general non-Markovian quantum open system, such a pure state approach is particularly useful for the numerical simulation of the tracking of entanglement information, which is known to be a hard problem due to the lack of a computable entanglement measure and a viable non-Markovian master equation \cite{ET4,ET5,ET6,Yu-Eberly02,ET7,ET8,ET9}.
+However, the true question arises in how to measure or compute the entanglement of a quantum system in order to effectively use that information in application.
+For a quantum open system \cite{You1,You2,You3,Rev1,Rev2}, described by a reduced density matrix, most definitions of entanglement pertain to a property of an ensemble, such as entanglement of formation \cite{qucomm}, $E(\rho)$, and concurrence \cite{Wootters}, $C(\rho)$.
+However for possible applications in quantum information processing, the preparation of and measurement on a desired density matrix of an entangled state, mixed or pure, would be quite cumbersome.
+A more approachable method for theoretical analysis would be to take advantage of the statistical nature of the quantum system and average over many realizations of a single system in order to infer information about the entanglement of the ensemble.
+Recently, entanglement unravellings in the Markov regime have been proposed in \cite{ET1,ET2,ET3}.
+In experiment, single quantum trajectory of a superconducting qubit has been observed by fully control over its environment \cite{nature}.
+For a general non-Markovian quantum open system \cite{nM1,nM2,nM3,nM4,nM5,nM6}, such a pure state approach is particularly useful for the numerical simulation of the tracking of entanglement information, which is known to be a hard problem due to the lack of a computable entanglement measure and a viable and exact non-Markovian master equation \cite{ET4,ET5,ET6,Yu-Eberly02,ET7,ET8,ET9,Chenetal}.